y-a-nchung/y-a-nchung.github.io/_posts/2025-04-27-lfsdashboard01.md

 # Steps to Develop an Effective Dashboard

-1. **Understand your audience!** - Understanding your major customers and questions your dashboards answer will provide an important road map on the design and content of the dashboards.
-Otherwise, all the metrics and info which can be included in dashboards could be pretty distracting at times.
-Having a map will ensure we will not get lost!
+1. **Understand your audience!** - Understanding our major customers and questions our dashboard needs to answer will provide an important road map for its design and content of the dashboards.
+Otherwise, all the available metrics and info can quickly become overwhelming and distracting at times.
+Having a map will ensure our dashboard stays relevant and rigorous!

 2. **Explore the dataset** - I like playing around with the dataset a little to feel more comfortable.
 For Labour Force Characteristics table, I spent some time to understand metrics and their definitions.